priyankarpal/projectshut/Readme.md

 - **Notifications**: Stay up-to-date with notifications about project updates, comments, and new collaborations.

--**Multiple Language Access**: The website is available for multiple languages including 한국인, Española,தமிழ்,German,Italiano,Japanese,French,हिंदी and Tagalog.
+- **Multiple Language Access**: The website is available for multiple languages including 한국인, Española,தமிழ்,German,Italiano,Japanese,French,हिंदी and Tagalog.

 ## 💻 Tech Stack